Pilot Study of (MR) Imaging With Pyruvate (13C) to Detect High Grade Prostate Cancer (pyruvate)

 Exclusion Criteria:

-• Patients who because of general medical or psychiatric condition or physiologic status cannot give valid informed consent
+• Participants who because of age less than 18 years old, general medical or psychiatric condition, or physiologic status cannot give valid informed consent.

-• Patients unwilling or unable to undergo MR imaging, including patients with contra-indications to MRI, such as cardiac pacemakers or non-compatible intracranial vascular clips
+• Participants unwilling or unable to undergo MR imaging, including patients with contraindications to MRI, such as cardiac pacemakers or non-compatible intracranial vascular clips.

-• Patients who cannot tolerate or have contra-indications to endorectal coil insertion; for example, patients with a prior abdominoperineal resection of the rectum or latex allergy
+• Participants who cannot tolerate or have contra-indications to endorectal coil insertion; for example, participants with a prior abdominoperineal resection of the rectum or latex allergy.

-• Cryosurgery, surgery for prostate cancer, prostatic or pelvic radiotherapy prior to study enrollment; no limit on number of prior prostate biopsies; prior transurethral prostatic resection (TURP) is not allowed
+• Cryosurgery, surgery for prostate cancer, prostatic or pelvic radiotherapy prior to study enrollment.
+For Cohort B, HIFU focal therapy is allowed.
+No limit on number of prior prostate biopsies; prior transurethral prostatic resection (TURP) is not allowed.

-• Current or prior androgen deprivation therapy; a history of use of a 5-alpha reductase inhibitor is allowed, provided it was discontinued at least one month prior to study entry
+• Current or prior androgen deprivation therapy.
+For Cohort A, a history of use of a 5-alpha reductase inhibitor is allowed, provided it was discontinued at least one month prior to study entry.
+For cohort B, a history of use of 5-α reductase inhibitor is allowed, provided it is discontinued at least 14 days to protocol MRI/MRSI.

 Study Plan